indexity-io/orientdb-stress/README.md

 At time of writing these patches can be found at https://github.com/indexity-io/orientdb/tree/3.1/ha_db_stability

-In addition, the tool currently utilises a patch that artificially expands the startup time of the distributed plugin to expose issues caused during that window to simulate real world conditions where the OrientDB nodes are on remote nodes with longer TCP latencies.
+When running in development, this tool utilises [a patch that artificially expands the startup time of the distributed plugin](https://github.com/indexity-io/orientdb/commit/902195ce8fad45ea3ada97efe536e262b6df052a) to expose issues caused during that window to simulate real world conditions where the OrientDB nodes are on remote nodes with longer TCP latencies.

-For OrientDB Community, ...
-For OrientDB Enterprise Edition, ...
+The tool will run without this patch, but may not detect issues relating to startup as easily.

 The tool has been tested against OrientDB 3.1 and 3.2.
 Other versions are unlikely to work.